The Density of Fan-Planar Graphs: Discussion

-Also, one can relax fan-planarity to \emph{$k$-fan-planarity} for some $k \geq 1$, where every edge may only be crossed by $k$ fan-crossings.
-We remark that a simple probabilistic argument shows that for fixed $k$ every $n$-vertex $k$-fan-planar graph has only linearly many edges, see Lemma 2.9 in~\cite{Ackermanetal}.
+If we generalize fan-planarity to \emph{$k$-fan-planarity}, where every edge may be crossed by at most $k$ fan-crossings, $k > 1$, then a simple probabilistic argument from the analysis of natural grids shows that for fixed $k$ every $n$-vertex $k$-fan-planar graph has at most $(3(k+1)^{k+1}/k^k)n$ edges, see Lemma 2.9 in~\cite{DBLP:journals/comgeo/AckermanFPS14}.
 However, exact bounds are not known.

-It can also be interesting to consider strengthenings of fan-planar graphs, e.g., to consider straight-line fan-planar embeddings.
-Note that the dodecahedral graph with pentagrams which was a tight example of the $5n-10$ bound, can be extended as follows to obtain a straight-line fan-planar graph with $5n-11$ edges: Replace one vertex of the dodecahedron by a single triangle, which is used as the outer face.
-Draw the planar graph with convex faces such that all (additional) edges can be drawn straightline without producing unnecessary crossings, cf. Figure~\ref{fig:straightlinemax}.
-The $3$ adjacent pentagons now converted to hexagons are extended by $2$-hops and spokes as explained in Proposition~\ref{prop:LB}, i.e., by one additional vertex and $12$ edges each.
-We do not suspect that an $n$-vertex straight-line fan-planar graph can have $5n-10$ edges.
+Next, we suspect that every $n$-vertex \emph{straight-line} fan-planar graph has at most $5n-11$ edges, similar to the $4n-9$ bound for straight-line $1$-planar graphs~\cite{didimoIPL}.
+The augmented dodecahedral graph from Figure~\ref{fig:dodecahedral} can be modified into a straight-line fan-planar graph with $5n-11$ edges: Replace one vertex of the dodecahedron by a triangle, which is used as the outer face.
+Draw the planar graph with convex faces, so that all pentagrams can be drawn straight-line, cf. Figure~\ref{fig:straightlinemax}.
+The three pentagons that became hexagons are filled with $2$-hops and spokes as explained in Proposition~\ref{prop:LB}, i.e., by one additional vertex and $12$ edges each.

-Finally, one is usually also interested in edge-maximal topological graphs with as \emph{few} edges as possible.
-In our case we can construct edge-maximal fan-planar graphs on no more than $3n$ edges if parallel edges are allowed (Figure~\ref{fig:3n}) and no more than $\frac{8}{3}n$ edges if parallel edges are not allowed (Figure~\ref{fig:achtdritteln}).
+Finally, how \emph{few} edges can an edge-maximal fan-planar graph have?
+An $n$-cycle with $2$-hop, respectively $3$-hop, edges provides edge-maximal fan-planar graphs with no more than $3n$ edges if parallel edges are allowed and no more than $\frac{8}{3}n$ edges, otherwise.
 We suspect these examples to be best-possible.